ioBroker/ioBroker.docs/docs/en/tutorial/restore.md

 sudo reboot now
 ```

-The next thing to do is to run the Installer Fix if you don't have all the rights on the system.
+Next, you should run the Installer Fix if all the rights on the system do not fit somewhere.
-This step is only a recommendation and is not absolutely necessary.
+This step is only a recommendation and is not mandatory.

 ```
 curl -sL https://iobroker.net/fix.sh | bash –
 ```

-With the small tool "htop" you can see all running processes very well, which is not only interesting for the restore but also very useful in general.
+With the small tool "htop" you can see all running processes very well, which is not only interesting for the restore but can be very useful in general.
 this is installed as follows:

 Run the following command in the console: